Content Map Terms

 - Have atherosclerosis, a buildup of fat and calcium in the arteries, which can lead to coronary artery disease.

 - Have had a stroke or transient ischemic attack (TIA).

 or other emergency services immediately if signs of a stroke or transient ischemic attack (TIA) develop suddenly.
 These may include:

 - Numbness, weakness, or inability to move the face, arm, or leg, especially on one side of the body.

-- Vision problems in one or both eyes, such as dimness, blurring, double vision, loss of vision, or a sensation that a shade is being pulled down over your eyes.
+- Vision problems in one or both eyes, such as dimness, blurring, double vision, loss of vision, or feeling like a shade is being pulled down over your eyes.